General Equipment at Asbestos Exposure at Nemaha Valley Community Hospital — Seneca, Kansas

 Boilermakers

-Boilermakers who installed, repaired, or retubed equipment manufactured by Combustion Engineering and similar firms may have worked directly alongside asbestos block insulation, refractory cement, and gaskets reportedly produced by Johns-Manville and Garlock Sealing Technologies.
+Boilermakers who installed, repaired, or retubed equipment manufactured by and similar firms may have worked directly alongside asbestos block insulation, refractory cement, and gaskets reportedly produced by and gaskets and packing.
 These workers regularly disturbed ACMs during maintenance and repair operations.
 Kansas boilermakers performing this work in northeastern Kansas — whether at hospital facilities, grain processing plants, or other industrial settings — were organized through Boilermakers Local 83 based in Kansas City, and members of that local working at regional facilities have reported comparable occupational exposure histories across the range of Kansas worksites where these materials were in use.

 If you are a retired boilermaker who has received a mesothelioma or asbestosis diagnosis, the two-year clock under K.S.A. § 60-513 began running on your diagnosis date.
 An asbestos attorney in Wichita or Kansas City can evaluate your claim before that window closes.